Pinyin input method: Double pinyin

 Vowel groups in pinyin can be up to four letters long.
 Double pinyin (双拼) is a method whereby longer vowel groups are assigned to consonant keys as shortcuts, and zh, ch, sh are assigned to vowel keys as shortcuts.
 Thus, when the input method expects a vowel, the user can use the shortcuts to speed up typing.

 In the Microsoft Pinyin IME, for example, if a user wants to input “中华人民共和国 (zhōnghuárénmíngònghéguó)”, "People's Republic of China" into the computer, they need to type "zhonghuarenmingongheguo" in Full Pinyin.
 In Double Pinyin, however, one only needs to type "vshwrfmngshego" (v=zh, s=ong, h=h, w=ua, r=r, f=en, m=m, n=in, g=g, s=ong, h=h, e=e, g=g, o=uo).
 However, with a system that uses abbreviation, the same result can be achieved by just typing in "zhrmghg".

 Typo correction

 Similar to automatic typo correction for English in word processors, pinyin method implementations can recognize possible typos and show appropriate word candidates.
 Using Google Pinyin as an example, when encountering a suspected typo, Google Pinyin would show both the word candidates assuming it is correct and the word candidates assuming it is a typo.

 Language mixing

 Most advanced pinyin method implementations allow the mixing of English into an input stream without requiring the user to change the language mode.
-However, it often comes with some limitations such as requiring the input to be uppercase.
+The Shift key (on Windows) or the Caps Lock key (on macOS, labelled as the 中/英 key on Mac keyboards sold in China) is most commonly used for this purpose.

-The following examples show the difference if user wishes to enter "这个SQL漏洞可以瘫痪整个系统。" (This SQL vulnerability could paralyze the entire system.):
+The following examples show two different ways to enter "这个SQL漏洞可以瘫痪整个系统。" (This SQL vulnerability could paralyze the entire system.):